-Significant mismatch between PCI capable-hospitals and needMarch 25th, 2012 in Cardiology /
+Significant mismatch between PCI capable-hospitals and needMarch 25, 2012 in Medicine & Health / Cardiology

 There is an imbalance between the rapid growth of cardiac catheterization laboratories, which provide percutaneous coronary intervention (PCI) procedures, relative to the growth in the overall U.S. population, as well as patients who experience an acute heart attack, or ST-elevation myocardial infarction (STEMI), according to a study presented March 25 at the 61st annual American College of Cardiology (ACC) scientific session.